SAP/terraform-provider-btp/docs/data-sources/subaccount_service_bindings.md

 page_title: "btp_subaccount_service_bindings Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Lists all service bindings in a subaccount.
+  Lists all service bindings in a subaccount, i.e. the access details to consume a service.
 ---

 # btp_subaccount_service_bindings (Data Source)

-Lists all service bindings in a subaccount.
+Lists all service bindings in a subaccount, i.e. the access details to consume a service.

 ## Example Usage